College of Communication > Academics > Research & Lectures > Information for Participants

-All students taking a Communication or Computing and Digital Media course may be asked or required (the decision is made by the instructor) to participate in research studies, or an alternative non-research option, and/or classroom-based research projects as part of the course.
+All students taking a Jarvis Computing and Digital Media or Communication course may be asked or required (the decision is made by the instructor) to participate in research studies, or an alternative non-research option, and/or classroom-based research projects as part of the course.
 Research participation gives students the opportunity to see research in action.

 You must be 18 or older in order to participate in most studies.
 Some studies may be able to enroll students who are under 18 with parental permission.
 Those studies will say "Students under 18 must have parental permission" in the "Eligibility" column in the list of studies, or will otherwise indicate that participants can be under 18 years old.
 If the "Eligibility" column says "Must be at least 18 years old" without any mention of an exception for parental permission, however, no one under 18 may participate.
 Under the federal regulations, minors (persons under the age of 18 in Illinois) may not participate in survey or interview research determined to be exempt by the IRB/Office of Research Services.